lightsource713/steganography/README.md

-# Nome: Eduardo Cristiano Franco
+# Name: Akiyama Haru

-## O que é Esteganografia?  :eyes:
+## What is Steganography?  :eyes:
-- Esteganografia é o conceito de esconder informações/arquivos (textos, imagens, documentos e músicas) dentro de outros arquivos, sem que a outra pessoa consiga ver. É imperceptível a olho nu.
+- Steganography is the concept of hiding information/files (text, images, documents and music) inside other files, without the other person being able to see it.
+It is imperceptible to the naked eye..
-## Casos que usaram a Esteganografia: :open_file_folder::warning:
+## Cases that used Steganography: :open_file_folder::warning:
-- Hackers estão usando este meio de esteganografia para esconder malwares dentro de “memes” no Twitter.
-Uma vez que você abre o meme, ele insere um malware para roubar e coletar suas informações mais valiosas, e depois eles transferem os dados para um servidor de comando e controle.
+- Hackers are using this form of steganography to hide malware inside “memes” on Twitter.
+Once you open the meme, it inserts malware to steal and collect your most valuable information, and then they transfer the data to a command and control server.

-# Projeto :books::computer:
+# Project :books::computer:
-- O projeto foi realizado para a disciplica de Segurança da informação no 1º Ano do 2º semestre, com o professor Vilmar Abreu na PUC-PR.
+- The project was carried out for the Information Security discipline in the 1st Year of the 2nd semester, with professor Vilmar Abreu at PUC-PR.
-- Nas pastas "/in" e "/out" eu deixei um mini-tutorial para lhe ensinar como utilizar a Esteganografia.
+- In the "/in" and "/out" folders I left a mini-tutorial to teach you how to use Steganography.